Generated alpine New Mexico river valley scene representing the Red River, not an exact location photo

 Cimarron River, Pecos River, and Chama River are better backups than forcing a crowded or high Red River day.

-Eagle Rock Lake / Questa corridor
+Eagle Rock Lake / Questa area

 Carson access with parking, river-adjacent fishing opportunity, and a simple first stop.